Table of Contents

 Yeah, I know it seems impossible, but really, all dogs on the island are the same breed.
 They may slightly vary with colour and sizes, but I’m sure if someone took time and had actual possibility to research it, the result would claim that all of them have the same grand grand grand grandmother and father :)

 It makes sense.
 Sri Lanka is an island; it is not like new dogs are showing up in Colombo every day and say: Hey Lady Dog I’m from Poland, let us make some cute puppies!
 Or that some Indian dogs swim down here for vacations now and then hahaAll dogs are the same kind, just different colour and size!
 For real. #srilankadogsmysteryClick To Tweet

 3. Hearing ice cream truck’s melody is a false hope!

-First time I have heard the famous ice cream truck melody I was really excited, it was like 30 degrees Celsius hot and a refreshing, cold ice-cream was like a dream come true.
+First time I have heard about the famous ice cream truck melody I was excited, it was like 30 degrees Celsius hot, and a refreshing, cold ice-cream was like a dream come true.

 What?
 Why?
 Per que?
-“I don’t need pastry, I really need an ice cream” – I was telling the driver and scanning the inside of his truck in a hope he has some little fridge with ice creams hidden somewhere.
+“I don’t need pastry; I need an ice cream” – I was telling the driver and scanning the inside of his truck hoping he has some little fridge with ice-creams hidden somewhere.

 They have ice-cream trucks just the melody is not there.
 But those trucks always have some insanely bright colours so you can see it from far, far away; so don’t you worry child as the Boys from Swedish House Mafia would sing.Ice cream truck brings no icecreams in Sri Lanka! #crulejokesClick To Tweet

 4. Dhal Curry is Love!